.st0{fill:#FFFFFF;}

 Does the SAT measure intelligence?

 Even though the SAT is not the only score used for college admissions, according to the research, it does a pretty good job at measuring intelligence.
-This was back in 2004 and even with all the controversy, Frey and Detterman’s research still holds.
-However, that’s not to say that the SAT is the only measure of intelligence.

 Is 1500 a good SAT score?

 Based on everything we’ve reviewed, 1500 on the SAT is very good for the general public.
 Even when you’re looking at the Tier One schools, 1500 is within the range of the average scores.
-However, when you’re aiming for the Ivy Leagues, 1500 might not make you stand out to admissions counselors.

 Is 1400 a good SAT score?